sublimelsp/LSP/docs/index.md

 *still* spit out nonsense in header files.
 You can try to remedy this by enhancing your compilation database with your header files using [this project called compdb](https://github.com/Sarcasm/compdb).

+To generate headers with compdb, read [this closed issue](https://github.com/Sarcasm/compdb/issues/2).

+You can also read about attempts to address this [on the CMake issue tracker](https://gitlab.kitware.com/cmake/cmake/issues/16285), along with the problem of treating header files as translation units.

 ### Ocaml/Reason<a name="reason"></a>

 You will need to install [sublime-reason](https://github.com/reasonml-editor/sublime-reason) and the dependencies listed in the repo, such as [ocaml-language-server](https://github.com/freebroccolo/ocaml-language-server).
 If you only use OCaml, you still need those listed dependencies, but not the sublime-reason plugin itself.